sebastianbertoli/minimal-mistakes/projects.md

 The CORAL demonstrator was developed in June 2018 at Fraunhofer Italy.
 I co-developed the machine learning module that learns a sorting task and sends the results to the Franka Emika roboter pictured.
-Code samples are available upon request.
+Check out the GitHub repository for some code examples.

 [GitHub](https://github.com/sebastianbertoli-portfolio/coral-public),
 [Video](/assets/videos/coral.gif),